kylln20/WRO_FE_2023-24/README.md

 The bounded white areas can then be extracted as a list of contours within a specified region of interest.

 By measuring the size of each contour by using the OpenCV library function contourArea(), we can predict which contour(s) is the target object by checking if the contour is within a certain size range.
 We use this method of detection for all target objects including the signal pillars, the coloured lines on the game mat, the magenta parking lot, and the black walls around the track.

+#### Improvements

+This algorithm is not perfect and the contour will not be perfectly aligned with the shape of the pillar, but it is sufficient for our needs.
+The accuracy of the object detection algorithm could hypothetically be improved with the use of even more morphological operations performed over more iterations.
+We tried to implement a bilateral filtering algorithm (.bilateralFilter()) to better retain the edges of the pillars, but the program slowed from 30 fps down to 8 fps.
+If one could find a way to optimize the Raspberry Pi 4's performance, or make our obstacle challenge code more efficient, these operations could be performed easily leading to more accurate object detection.

 [^2]: The colour masks used for each object still depend on the environment the car is in.
 We had difficulties getting the program to perform well in a room with yellow-tinted lights instead of white LEDs.
 This required changing the colour masks when running the car in that environment.
 An existing code that was useful for finding/adjusting colour masks was from an [OpenCV tutorial](https://docs.opencv.org/3.4/da/d97/tutorial_threshold_inRange.html), which was modified to be the ColourTesterLAB.py code.